Relational Epipolar Graphs for Robust Relative Camera Pose Estimation: Ablation Studies

 In contrast, the GNN-based representations retain significantly stronger structure.
 By constructing a graph over intrinsically normalized keypoints and enforcing epipolar constraints during sparsification, the model explicitly encodes pairwise geometric relationships.
-As the baseline increases (e.g., between image pairs $\mathbf{I}_i$ and $\mathbf{I}_{i+10}$), the number of high-confidence and geometrically consistent correspondences decreases due to viewpoint variation as shown in Figure~\ref{fig:kitti-epi-img2}.
+As the baseline increases (for example, $s=10$), the number of high-confidence and geometrically consistent correspondences decreases due to viewpoint variation as shown in Fig.~\ref{fig:kitti-epi-img2}.
 While dense matching becomes increasingly ambiguous under such conditions, the GNN leverages relational message passing to suppress inconsistent matches and preserve coherent geometric structure.
 This is reflected in the t-SNE plots, where node embeddings remain compact and well-separated despite dimensionality reduction.

 Furthermore, increasing graph depth strengthens relational encoding, leading to highly compact latent representations and smoother trajectory plots, as shown in Fig.~\ref{fig:tsne6}.
 This indicates that deeper message passing effectively aggregates geometric cues across correspondences and frames, resulting in stable and consistent global representations.
 Notably, the predicted global pose aligns more closely with cluster centers in the GNN case, highlighting improved robustness and accuracy compared to CNN-based aggregation.